 City University of Seattle offers an Endorsement in Special Education for certified teachers who want to become highly qualified to work with special needs students in preschool through grade 12.
-Students who enroll in this stand-alone program will join those seeking a special education degree in our Master in Teaching: Special Education program.
-A variety of courses work together to build your knowledge base and pedagogy in the following areas:
+Our courses build your knowledge base and pedagogy in the following areas:

 - human growth and development

 - inclusion and specialist paradigms

 - Individualized Education Programs (IEPs)

 If you are a certified teacher in Washington State, you can apply to this program.
 Or, you may add it as an emphasis to your bachelor’s in education program for initial certification.

 - Flexible learning: This endorsement is offered via mixed mode with convenient in-person classes and supplemental online learning so you can continue teaching while working toward further certification.